bug400/capasm/README.md

 See https://github.com/bug400/capasm for details
 ```

-*capasm* provides built in repositories of the global symbols for the HP-83/85, HP86/87 or HP-75 computers.
-The required repository is selected with the *-m* parameter.
+*capasm* provides built in global symbol tables for the HP-83/85, HP86/87
+or HP-75 computers.
+The required symbol table is selected with the *-g*
+option.
+The naming of these tables is:

+- 85  : symbol table for the HP-83/85
+- 87  : symbol table for the HP-86/87
+- 75  : symbol table for the HP-75
+- none: use no symbol table (this is the default)

+Alternatively you can provide the file path of a global symbol table which must be created with the *capglo* utility (see below).
+The file must have
+the extension ".py".

 You can enable additional checks with the *-c* option to let the assembler recognize the following issues as an error: